 Aerospace and Mechanical Engineering, B.S.
 Double Major

 This double major option allows a Saint Louis University student to take additional courses to complete a bachelor’s degree with both aerospace and mechanical engineering majors.
 The student must complete the standard requirements for one of these majors (the primary major).
-In addition, the student must complete an additional 25 credits in the other field (the secondary major).
+In addition, the student must complete an additional 23 or 25 credits in the other field (the secondary major).
 Students pursuing this option are responsible for creating a schedule that allows them to finish all these courses in a timely fashion while meeting all pre-and co-requisite requirements.

-For additional information see the catalog entries for the following programs:
+For additional information, see the catalog entries for the following programs:

 Aerospace Engineering, B.S.